 - Provide key stakeholders and networks with information and guidance on health data sharing

-The informational and instructional materials developed as part of each roundtable, including briefing papers and summary reports, are presented on HealthDataSharing.org and will be used for broader outreach and stakeholder engagement through PCORI’s networks.
+The informational and instructional materials developed as part of each roundtable are presented on HealthDataSharing.org.
+The materials include briefing papers and summary reports.
+They will be used for broader outreach and stakeholder engagement through PCORI’s networks.